enableiot/iotkit-agent/README.md

 For instructions how to use the iotkit-agent please the [iotkit-samples repo](https://github.com/enableiot/iotkit-samples).

+## Test

+The iotkit-agent project uses [mocha](http://visionmedia.github.io/mocha/) as its test framework.
+To ran all tests:

+    mocha

 ## Certificates

 > Do not use the default certificates in production